smartcontractkit/quickstarts-mysterybox/README.md

   - [AWS S3](https://aws.amazon.com/s3/)
   - [Google Cloud Storage](https://cloud.google.com/storage)

-Alternatiely, you can build a metadata server that serves the metadata for each token.
+Alternatively, you can build a metadata server that serves the metadata for each token.
 Here's an example of a [metadata server](https://github.com/ProjectOpenSea/metadata-api-nodejs) built by OpenSea.

 ## Provenance